SidSrinivasan05/crime-data-analysis/README.md

 ## Contributing
 - Contributions are welcome!
 Please fork the repository and submit a pull request with your suggested improvements.
+- This was a project done for CS 2316 - Data Input/Manipulation

 ## Acknowledgments